Lestat de Lioncourt: Personality

 Throughout his long life, Lestat is plagued by common philosophical questions, such as "Are my actions good or bad?", "Is there a God?", "Am I in His plan?", "What happens after death?", and "What makes a person happy?"
 He finds himself more in love with humanity than ever before, despite his relationship with mankind being savage.
 For a while, he sees life as "the Savage Garden", filled with beauty and death.

 Lestat exhibits a strong altruistic nature at several points in the series.
 For instance, after he first becomes a vampire, he sends large gifts to his family and friends, purchases the theatre where he once worked, and settles the debts of his old manager, Renaud.
 Later, after his brothers and family are killed in the French Revolution, he steps forward to care for his ailing father, the only survivor, despite their hateful relationship.
 Lestat also frequently hunts evildoers instead of feeding from innocent victims, although he does not always abide by this rule.

 As a vampire, Lestat's abilities include telepathy, mind reading, superhuman physical attributes, and rapid healing.
 After receiving blood from several ancient vampires, including Magnus, Marius de Romanus, and Akasha, Lestat's strength increases dramatically and allows him to fly, perform feats of telekinesis and pyrokinesis, and survive exposure to the sun.
-After Lestat ate the brain of Mekare, he was infused with the spirit of Amel and became the Host of the Sacred Core, effectively making himself the most powerful vampire on the planet.
+After Lestat ate the brain of Mekare, he was infused with the spirit of Amel and became the Host of the Sacred Core.